-Rosie’s Walk is, on a pedagogical level, designed to teach young readers dimensional prepositions, but this is very much subordinated to the interesting story.
+Separately, Rosie’s Walk is designed to teach young readers dimensional prepositions, but this is very much subordinated to the edge-of-your-seat action plot.

 Or if you prefer, an actual chicken walking through an actual obstacle course.
 Because chickens can be trained, apparently.

-There are two distinct stories in this picturebook:
+Here are the two distinct stories in this picturebook:

 1. Rosie the hen walks from her coop, across the yard, around the pond, over the haycock, past the mill, through the fence, under the beehives and back to her coop.